kswoo97/LightWeightNAS/README.md

 ***General:***
 Our training strategy can be employed for various performance-prediction-based NAS algorithms.

-To this end, we first train a NAS method to better understand the structure of neural architectures and then train the NAS method to accurately predict the performance of a given neural architecture.

 ### Data
 Our software supports three NAS datasets.
 Dataset details are provided in the following link: